robinrendle/aeve/content/draft.md

 “Hi Cathy, how’s it going?”
 Aeve sorely replied.

 “Oh, just great!
-But Hendrik was looking for you earlier, he seemed a little anxious that you weren’t here tonight.
-I guess that doesn’t matter now though.”
+Hendrik was looking for you earlier, he seemed a little anxious that you weren’t here tonight but I guess that doesn’t matter now though.”
 At this Cathy seemed to make a little hop in the air.
 “Isn’t it so exciting!”

-“I sort of can’t believe it either,” Aeve groaned as she took off her raincoat and passed a hand through her soaking wet hair. ”Is everything ready?
+“Yeah, I sort of can’t believe it either,” Aeve groaned as she took off her raincoat and passed a hand through her soaking wet hair. ”Is everything ready?
 Have you checked the racks?”

 “Yep!
 And I got a hold of Felix earlier so he helped me check, double check and triple check they’re all working properly.”
 There wasn’t the slightest hint of fatigue or frustration in her voice so Aeve asked for a walkie-talkie and an emergency coffee ASAP whilst she walked through the lab, double-checking Cathy’s triple-checking that everything was connected to the system.